TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 Input `\du`, hit Return, and check that your MacOS username is the listed role name.

 #### 3.2 Creating the Role Database
-One other important step in setting up postgres is that each role must have its own database of the same name.
+One other important step in setting up PostgreSQL is that each role must have its own database of the same name.
 We need this to login as the role matching our username.
-While still in the postgres session prompt, type the following command to create the new database.
+While still in the PostgreSQL session prompt, type the following command to create the new database.
 Make sure you include the semicolon.

 ~~~
 CREATE DATABASE <username>;